 I haven’t read that many books this month.
 In fact, so far, I’ve only finished one, Alias Grace by Margaret Atwood, and am currently forcing myself to get to the end of Sibila by Agustina Bessa-Luís, mainly because she is one of the authors featured in my list of 100 women writers to read in my lifetime.
 All things considered, Alias Grace deserves a place among my favourites from this month.
 This is a novel about Grace Marks and the role she played in the murders of Thomas Kinnear and Nancy Montgomery.
 While reading it, I felt like a detective looking for clues that would make sense of the events surrounding the crimes.

 Music-wise, I’ve been loving two fairly different songs.
 The one I’ve been listening to the most is without a doubt ‘Stand Up Tragedy’ by the Fratellis.
-It is one of those indie rock songs that I can’t take out of my head and that I always end up dancing to whenever I’m on my own.
-The other one is a song by Sérgio Godinho, a Portuguese artist who I usually almost never listen to.
-‘Grão da Mesma Mó’ came to my attention because, while the lyrics were written by Sérgio Godinho himself, the music was composed by my favourite Portuguese singer and songwriter, David Fonseca.
+It is one of those indie rock songs that I can’t get out of my head and that I always end up dancing to whenever I’m on my own.
+The other one is a song by Sérgio Godinho, a Portuguese artist whom I usually almost never listen to.
+‘Grão da Mesma Mó’ came to my attention because, while the lyrics were written by Sérgio Godinho himself, the music was composed by my favourite Portuguese singer and songwriter, David Fonseca